RTEMS/rtems-docs/c-user/config/general.rst

 CONFIGURE_UNLIMITED_OBJECTS
 ---------------------------

-CONSTANT:
+.. rubric:: CONSTANT:

 ``CONFIGURE_UNLIMITED_OBJECTS``

-OPTION TYPE:
+.. rubric:: OPTION TYPE:

 This configuration option is a boolean feature define.

-DEFAULT CONFIGURATION:
+.. rubric:: DEFAULT CONFIGURATION:

 If this configuration option is undefined, then the described feature is not enabled.

-DESCRIPTION:
+.. rubric:: DESCRIPTION:

 In case this configuration option is defined, then unlimited objects are used by default.

-NOTES:
+.. rubric:: NOTES:

 When using unlimited objects, it is common practice to also specify :ref:`CONFIGURE_UNIFIED_WORK_AREAS` so the system operates with a single pool of memory for both RTEMS Workspace and C Program Heap.

 This option does not override an explicit configuration for a particular object class by the user.

 See also :ref:`CONFIGURE_UNLIMITED_ALLOCATION_SIZE`.

 ..
 Generated from spec:/acfg/if/verbose-system-init

+.. raw:: latex

+    \clearpage

 .. index:: CONFIGURE_VERBOSE_SYSTEM_INITIALIZATION